The ROW Margaux Shoulder Bag

 When a bag falls low and also spans wide, thick, horizontal mass across the upper leg, it interrupts vertical flow.

-Conversely, when the bag remains slim in width and controlled in depth—even if the handle is long—the vertical reading remains intact.
+When the bag remains slim in width and controlled in depth — even if the handle is long — the vertical reading stays intact.

 Bottega Veneta — Andiamo